×

 The challenges of 5G for businesses

-While 5G Internet for business is advantageous in most cases, like any new technology, it does come with a few potential drawbacks:
+While 5G internet for business is advantageous in most cases, like any new technology, it does come with a few potential drawbacks:

 Cost